scottdkey/shakespeare_db/readme.md

 ## Setting Environment variables
-In the root of this directory there is a file named .env.example, make a copy of this file and fill in the values needed to access the database.
+In the root of this directory there is a file named `.env.example`, make a copy of this file and fill in the values needed to access the database.
+If you copy the contents of `.env.example` this will still run the database locally using those as default values

 ## Running Database